 Explaining oral health

 - Dentists are fluent in kid-friendly language when it comes to their oral health, and they are able to explain how kids should take care of their teeth, and why it’s so important, in a way that children understand.

-- Parents have the most important role in their children’s oral health, and dentists are a crucial part of guiding parents in how to model proper oral health habits for their kids.
+- Parents have the most important role in their children’s oral health, and dentists are a crucial part of guiding parents in teaching proper oral health habits to their kids.

 - When a child has a good interaction with a dentist during a visit, it helps shape their attitude moving forward.
-Toys and other little rewards are often offered to children after an appointment to help maintain a good experience.
+Toys and other little rewards are often offered to children after an appointment to help kids keep positive feelings about the experience.

-- On the flip side, by preventing cavities and toothaches, the dentist helps to minimize unpleasant experiences at the dentist, so children are less nervous about dental appointments.
+- On the flip side, by preventing cavities and toothaches, the dentist helps to minimize scary or painful experiences at the dentist, so children are less nervous about dental appointments.

-So – start early, go regularly, and help keep your child healthy for a lifetime.
+So – start early, go regularly, and help keep a healthy smile for a lifetime.